 Interested in Hiring the Jubilee Building?

-We are using Spotlight posts, shared on social media, to show some of the information and resources available at the new Queenswood Sustainable Future Centre which will re-open after the Coronavirus situation ends.
+We are using Spotlight posts, shared on social media, to show some of the information and resources available at the Queenswood Sustainable Future Centre.

 Online Spotlight #1: Ecological Footprint

-Want to know what your “overshoot day’ and what can you do to push it back?
-Use this calculator http://www.footprintcalculator.org/ to find out, and check out https://www.footprintnetwork.org/our-work/ for more info on footprinting.
+Want to know what your personal “overshoot day’ and what can you do to push it back?
+Use this ecological footprint calculator to find out, and check out the work of the Global Footprint Network, for more info on footprinting.

 Online Spotlight #2: UN Sustainable Development Goals